 SIU Study Abroad insurance

 The Program Charge does not include SIU tuition.
 Students are required to register for 1-6 credit hours.
 Tuition at SIU is approximately $315 per credit hour for undergraduate students, and $460 for graduate students.
 The tuition rate is charged at the in-state rate for students coming from universities other than SIU.
 You can find your exact cost here.

 Airfare from the U.S. to Germany (and return).
 Students must arrange their own airfare/transportation to Munich.
 Airfare can average around $1,000-$1,400 from the Midwest, although your cost will vary depending on your departure city and date purchased

 Personal expenses are also additional to the program charge.

-Installment 1 - $150 non-refundable deposit is due with the application and payable by check or money order to SIUC at the Study Abroad Office located in Woody Hall.
+Installment 1 - $150 non-refundable deposit is due upon application and payable by check or money order to SIUC at the Study Abroad Office located in Woody Hall.
 (This $150 is included in the Program Charge)

 Financial aid is available for SIU Carbondale students and may also be available for non-SIU students through their home university.
 Financial aid requires full-time registration and other conditions.
 You should consult with the Financial Aid Office to get an estimate of what you might have available.
-Programs that take place after the end of the Fall Semester/commencement are considered as Spring Semester Programs.
-Programs that take place after the end of the Spring Semester/commencement are considered Fall Semester Programs.
+Programs that take place after the end of the Fall Semester are considered as Spring Semester Programs.
+Programs that take place after the end of the Spring Semester are considered Summer Semester Programs.

 Study abroad has scholarships that are available for SIU undergraduate students.
 You can apply for those here “Salukis Abroad Scholarship”.